 Should you have any questions, please do not hesitate to contact us at Info@ecpalestine.org or Whatsapp:+972-599-479 880.
 We look forward to hearing from you!

-Volunteering in Palestine is a unique opportunity to learn first-hand about one of the most politically divisive regions in the world, as well as to make a difference in the lives of others, especially Palestinian children, refugees, youth, and community members.
-As a result of the program, you will become better informed about issues surrounding human rights.
-Additionally, all participants will be able to immerse themselves in the Arabic language, and culture as they visit local Palestinian historical sites, areas of political significance, cultural festivals, and more.
+Volunteering in Palestine is a unique opportunity to learn first-hand about one of the most politically divisive regions in the world and to make a difference in the lives of others, especially Palestinian children, refugees, youth, and community members.
+The program will also help you become better informed about human rights issues.
+Additionally, all participants will be able to immerse themselves in the Arabic language and culture as they visit local Palestinian historical sites, areas of political significance, cultural festivals, and more.

-There are numerous reasons why you should consider visiting and volunteering in the West Bank, Palestine, whether you are planning to go to Palestine for fun, to learn the language or any other subjects, or even for religious reasons.
+You should consider visiting and volunteering in the West Bank, Palestine, whether you are planning to go to Palestine for fun, to learn the language or any other subjects, or even for religious reasons.
 You will benefit immensely from joining our programs.
-Our team at Engage in the West Bank will assist you every step of the way before and throughout your stay.
+Our Engage in the West Bank team will assist you every step of the way before and throughout your stay.
 We emphasize the importance of the exchange of information and learning and are happy to address all of your questions about your stay, how to get to and from Hebron, the cost of living, and any other logistical questions.
 We hope to meet you soon.

 Whatsapp:+972 599 479 880